6110-sp24/6110-sp24.github.io/_pages/quizzes.md

 ## Quiz 1

+{: .warning }
+During the review session, we stated that Godbolt would be allowed during the quiz.
+We will actually **not allow** usage of Godbolt during the quiz.
+Apologies for the late policy change.

 Quiz 1 will be held during class time on __Friday, March 15__ at our usual classroom (32-124).
 The quiz will cover material up to the Code Generation lectures.
 This corresponds to:
 - Lecture slide decks 1--6 on the [Lecture Slides][lecture-notes] page.
 - Re-lectures 1--3 on the [Lecture Slides][lecture-notes] page.
 - [Miniquizzes][miniquizzes] 1--5.

-The quiz will be __open-book__: you may use a laptop to access anything on or directly linked to from the course website.
-You may also use any handwritten notes.
-You __may not__ use the broader internet, any search engines, large language models, or other resources.
+The quiz will be __open-book__: you may use a laptop to access anything on or directly linked to from the course website, __except for Godbolt__.
+You may also use any handwritten notes or your own digital notes.
+You __may not__ use Godbolt, the broader internet, any search engines, large language models, or other resources.

 We had a quiz review session during re-lecture time (4-6pm in 26-322) on Wednesday, March 13.
 Here are the materials from the review session: